neondatabase/schema-diff-action/README.md

 the `compare_branch` can use the branch name while the `base_branch` uses the branch ID or vice-versa).

-For the action to be able to create PR comments you must add the correct permissions to the job.
-To do this add the following permissions to your job:
+To enable the action to create pull request (PR) comments, you must configure the appropriate job permissions.
+To do this, add the following permissions to your job configuration:

 ```yml
 jobs: